-Religiously observant students wishing to be absent on holidays that require missing class should notify their professors in writing at the beginning of the semester and should discuss with them, in advance, acceptable ways of making up any work missed because of the absence.
-Check https://www.smu.edu/StudentAffairs/ChaplainandReligiousLife/ReligiousHolidays for a list of holidays.
+Religiously observant students wishing to be absent on holidays that require missing class should notify their professors in writing within the first two weeks of the semester and should discuss with them, in advance, acceptable ways of making up any work missed because of the absence.
+Click here for a list of holidays.